Contributing to the Docs

 , as GitBook will automatically pull in the title for you.

-GitBook supports a maximum of three levels of headings.
+GitBook supports a of headings.